amadeus4dev/developer-guides/docs/sdks/specification.md

 ##### Configuration file

-There is anumber of configuration options that the OpenAPI Generator supports for [Ruby](https://openapi-generator.tech/docs/generators/ruby#config-options).
+There is a number of configuration options that the OpenAPI Generator supports for [Ruby](https://openapi-generator.tech/docs/generators/ruby#config-options).

 To apply them, we need to create a JSON file with the required parameters and define it when running the OpenAPI Generator.
 Let's create a file called `config.json` with the following contents: